i-spin/RustMine/README.md

 A Minecraft launcher written in Rust, with an Electron frontend.

+---

 ## Why?

 I thought it would be fun to use two of my most familiar languages, Rust and JavaScript, to create a Minecraft launcher.
 I will most likely to _not_ finish this program, since I only did this for fun.

-## What is the plan?

-I will create the UI using [Electron](https://www.electronjs.org/).
-For the backend actions, such as downloading libraries, listing versions, etc, I will use Rust with [Neon Bindings](https://neon-bindings.com/).
+I will create the UI using [Electron](https://www.electronjs.org/) and I will use Rust with [Neon Bindings](https://neon-bindings.com/).

+---

 ## Roadmap